rajeshjnu2006/DeepGenerativeAttack/README.md

 To preprocess the data, run the file preprocessing_data.py.
 The folders used in the codes are downloaded from *[link](https://drive.google.com/drive/folders/1KbbJ5pCx9CVjlFgt28j4bY9KaFcELHb_)*.
 The generated data folders got 9 generated images for each forgery signatures from CEDAR.
 After running the files, the user should get 3 numpy files containing the processed real, forg and generated data as well as the average SSIM score for the generated data.

-Follow the instructions from the file DenseNet201_single.ipynb for running the baseline model and test it with the generated attack.
+Follow the instructions from the file DenseNet201_single.ipynb to run the baseline model DenseNet201 and test it with the generated attack.
 For the testing with retrained, see the demo in DenseNet201_cgan_retrain_cgan file.ipynb.
-Similar preprocessing, training/testing protocols are made with other datasets, generated datasets and model architectures.
+Similar preprocessing, training/testing protocols are done with other datasets, generated datasets and model architectures.

+# Synthetic data from BHSIG260 and CEDAR datasets links:

+The synthetic data included in the paper are located in *[link](https://drive.google.com/drive/folders/1KbbJ5pCx9CVjlFgt28j4bY9KaFcELHb_)*.